 Anyone!
 The amazing thing about ABA is that it can be formatted for anyone, not just those individuals on the autism spectrum.
 Therapists at the clinic have used ABA when working with clients with Selective Mutism and parents looking for parent training.

-ABA can also be used with couples in need of communication support, children with ADD, middle aged men or women who wish to quit smoking, or many more areas of life.
+ABA can also be used with couples in need of communication support, children with ADD, adults who wish to quit smoking, and many more areas of life.

 How Does it Work?